HynekPetrak/log4shell-finder/README.md

 ### Version 1.5-20211220

-- fixed bug where `--exclude-dirs` skipped the give directory, but not it's subdirectories
+- fixed bug where `--exclude-dirs` skipped the given directory, but not it's subdirectories

 ### Version 1.4-20211220